Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Supplementary results

 In this appendix, we present supplementary tables and figures to complement the results reported in the main text.
 The details of the X-ray observations presented in this work are listed in Table~\ref{tab:log}.
 The properties of the 16 detected type-I X-ray bursts are listed in Table~\ref{tab:bursts}.
+The fitting results of the relation between $t_{\rm rec}$ and the observed \nustar\ count rate during persistent emission are presented in Figure~\ref{fig:trec_flux_fit}.
 The light curves and spectra collected by EP/FXT are respectively presented in Figure~\ref{fig:all_fxt_lc} and Figure~\ref{fig:all_fxt_spec}.
-The results of the time-averaged spectral analyses for the bursts detected by \nustar\ and EP/FXT are shown in Figure~\ref{fig:NuSTAR_burst_avg} and Figure~\ref{fig:FXT_burst_avg}, respectively.
 The results of the time-resolved spectral analyses for the bursts detected by \nustar\ and EP/FXT are shown in Figure~\ref{fig:NuSTAR_burst_time_res} and Figure~\ref{fig:FXT_burst_time_res}, respectively.
 Burst No.~8 is the only burst simultaneously covered by both EP/FXT and \nustar, and its spectral analysis results are presented separately in Figure~\ref{fig:burst8}.